pgebal/pgebal.github.io/_posts/articles/2017-02-12-withFilter.md

 def withFilter(p: A => Boolean): FilterMonadic[A, Repr]
 {% endhighlight %}

-*filter* is eage,r and with every call returns a new container that contains only the elements satisfying predicate *p*, and *withFilter* does not traverse the container, but gets you a *FilterMonadic*, which is:
+*filter* is eager and with every call returns a new container that contains only the elements satisfying predicate *p*, and *withFilter* does not traverse the container, but gets you a *FilterMonadic*, which is:
 {: .text-justify}
 {% highlight scala %}
 trait FilterMonadic[+A, +Repr] extends Any {